kobitate/hass-imdb/README.md

-# Home Assistant IMDB Shortcut
+# Home Assistant IMDb Shortcut
 Home Assistant companion web server to open a media player entity’s content on IMDb using DuckDuckGo's `\` shortcut to visit the first result.

 This works by grabbing the current content from a Home Assistant `media_player` entity and searching for the exact episode (or just the movie) on DuckDuckGo.
 For example: `\The Americans (2013) season 3 episode 3 Open House site:imdb.com`.
 Including the episode name increased the chances of getting the proper result for some shows.
 It's slightly imperfect since it relies on the first result being the right one.
 I also found that DuckDuckGo was friendlier than Google to my clearly automated searching as I was testing.